tlayh/velociParser/Readme.md

 orderBy like described below.

 Add the end of the parsing, you will get some statistics with your ranking.
 Keep in mind, statistics currently only work for a single user check.
-Multiuser statistics don't work until now.
+MultiUser statistics don't work until now.
 If you scan form ore than one user, statistics might be corrupt.

 If your rank is 999 on some track, this means you are not inside the Top100 and so it is not possible to find a ranking.